Wi Spa controversy: July 17

 Demonstrators and counter-demonstrators again surrounded Wi Spa in the late morning; however, police presence had been increased compared to the July 3 protest.
 According to the LAPD, the groups began to scuffle between each other and police around 11:10 a.m., police had smoke grenades and other objects thrown at them, after which an unlawful assembly was declared.
 After the declaration, LAPD used less-lethal bean bag rounds and 40-mm riot guns, as well as batons, against protesters.
 One pro-trans protester was pummeled into the pavement with repeated baton strikes, another, a woman, was shot point-blank with a bean bag causing her to collapse, and a journalist had their hand broken by police baton.
 After the event, police said pepper spray, stun guns, and knives were found on the streets.
 There were no reported officer injuries or medical transport of any protesters.

 According to The Intercept reportage, police focused primarily on pro-trans left-wing demonstrators, kettling and arresting a significant group (pictured right).
 Overall, 38 were arrested, most of them pro-trans demonstrators.
-When questioned about the seemingly disparate treatment, police claim that anti-trans/right-wing demonstrators were not arrested due to complying with the dispersion order, however left-aligned activists state that due to the kettling that pro-trans demonstrators weren't allowed by police to disperse.
+When questioned about the seemingly disparate treatment, police claimed that anti-trans/right-wing demonstrators were not arrested due to complying with the dispersion order, however left-aligned activists state that due to the kettling that pro-trans demonstrators were not allowed by police to disperse.

 In a September 2022 interview with Los Angeles Magazine, the suspect of the incident stated they attended this event, never leaving their vehicle.
 The suspect also stated they were accused of being a Proud Boys member by a "mixture of Antifa types as well as this Black and pink group".
 When the suspect informed the group they were the suspect in question, they were not believed.

 Hostility toward journalists

 July 3

-Rocky Romano, a filmmaker-photojournalist, was bashed with a metal pipe.
+Rocky Romano, a filmmaker-photojournalist, was struck with a metal pipe.
 On September 14, charges of assault with a deadly weapon were filed against a 30-year-old individual alleged to have perpetrated the attack.
 The individual fled the scene in a vehicle linked to a minor 2021 California gubernatorial recall election candidate.
 On September 22, the individual was taken into custody by the LAPD.